Spinorial structures, discrete symmetries and some consequences: Charge Conjugation operator

 In this section, we will explore some important properties concerning the charge conjugation operation.
 Let us consider the case when a given spinor is an eigenspinor of charge conjugation operator, which is defined as follows \cite{mdobook}

-where $\mathbbm{O}$ stand for a $2\times 2$ null-matrix, $\Theta$ stand for the Wigner time-reversal operator given in \eqref{matrizwigner}, and $\mathcal{K}$ stand for the algebraic complex conjugation operation.
+where $\mathbb{O}$ stand for a $2\times 2$ null-matrix, $\Theta$ stand for the Wigner time-reversal operator given in (\ref{matrizwigner}), and $\mathcal{K}$ stand for the algebraic complex conjugation operation.
 Regarding the structure of the eigenspinors of the charge conjugation operator, some questions naturally arise.
 For instance, we wonder if a given eigenspinor of charge conjugation operator is also an eigenspinor of the parity operator or vice versa?.
 Also, if such symmetry imposes any constraint on the helicity?.
 And if that symmetry depends on the way that the representation spaces are connected?.

-First, we will focus our attention on the spinors described by the equation \eqref{psi}.
+First of all, we will focus our attention on the spinors described by the equation (\ref{psi}).
 If we demand that such spinors are eigenspinors of $C$, namely

 where the upper index stand for \emph{self-conjugated} and \emph{anti self-conjugated}, respectively, then the spinor components must satisfy following relations

 with